“Piazza San Marco with the Basilica, Venice” by Canaletto

 Piazza San Marco, also known in English as St Mark’s Square, is the principal public square of Venice, Italy.
 It is also called la Piazza or “the Square”, other open spaces in the city with a few exceptions are called campi (“fields”).
 The Piazzetta (“little Piazza/Square”) is an extension of the Piazza towards the lagoon.
-The two spaces together form the social, religious and political centre of Venice.
+The two spaces together form the social, religious and political center of Venice.
 This article relates to both of them.

 In 829 the relics of St Mark were stolen from Alexandria and brought to Venice, and the Venetians and the Doge adopted the apostle as their new patron.
 The relic of the apostle increased the importance of the city, and the acquisition of the relic was a step in the gradual process of Venice freeing itself from the domination of Byzantium.
 The relics were temporarily placed in the palace of the Doge, who provided in his will for a new church to be built.
 This first church of St Mark was begun on the south side of the existing chapel.
 The design of the church was based on the Church of the Twelve Apostles in Constantinople, and it seems to have covered the same area as the central part of the present church.
 The area of the Piazza was eventually defined by the erection of buildings on the north and south sides.

-In 1204 Constantinople was captured in the course of the 4th Crusade and subsequently, significant amounts of valuable building material and artefacts were taken from the city and shipped back for the adornment of Venice.
+In 1204 Constantinople was captured in the course of the 4th Crusade and subsequently, significant amounts of valuable building material and artifacts were taken from the city and shipped back for the adornment of Venice.
 This included marbles and pillars for the façade of St Mark’s and the four porphyry figures known as the Tetrarchs, which were eventually installed near the entrance to the Doge’s Palace.
 In the later 13th century, St Mark’s was being given its new west façade embellished with marble and mosaics and trophies from Constantinople, including the four horses.

 The Piazza was paved in the late 12th century with bricks laid in a herringbone pattern.
-Bands of light-coloured stone ran parallel to the long axis of the main piazza.
-These lines were used in setting up market stalls and in organising various ceremonial processions.
+Bands of light-colored stone ran parallel to the long axis of the main piazza.
+These lines were used in setting up market stalls and in organizing various ceremonial processions.
 In 1723 the bricks were replaced with a more complex geometrical pavement design as can be seen in this painting by Canaletto.